LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/merge.rst

 Merge Conflict Symbols
 ^^^^^^^^^^^^^^^^^^^^^^^

-Your IDE uses symbols to let you know where a conflict is located as well as show you which branch is responsible for which code.
+Your IDE uses symbols to show you the location of any conflicts.
+It will also provide the names of the conflicting branches.

 Some terms and symbols to pay attention to when conflict arrises.